John Rackham: Pirate career according to A General History

 Captain Charles Johnson writes that, in 1719, Rackham sailed into Nassau in the Bahamas, taking advantage of a general amnesty for pirates to obtain a royal pardon and commission from Governor Woodes Rogers.
-Rogers had been sent to the Bahamas to address the problem of pirates in the Caribbean who had started to attack and steal from British ships.
+Rogers had been sent to the Bahamas to address the problem of pirates in the West Indies who had started to attack and steal from British ships.

 In December, he captured the merchant ship Kingston.
 The Kingston had a rich cargo, and promised to be a big score for Rackham and his crew.
 Unfortunately for him, the Kingston had been taken within sight of Port Royal, where outraged merchants outfitted bounty hunters to go after him.
 They caught up with him in February 1719, while his ship and the Kingston were anchored at Isla de los Pinos off Cuba.
 Rackham and most of his men were on shore at the time, escaping capture by hiding in the woods, but their ship and rich trophy were taken away.

 In reality the Kingston was stolen by Captain Joseph Thompson and not John Rackham.

 Rackham and his men were at a town in Cuba refitting their small sloop when a Spanish warship charged with patrolling the Cuban coast entered the harbour, along with a small English sloop which they had captured.
 The Spanish warship saw the pirates but could not get at them at low tide, so they anchored in the harbour entrance to wait for morning.
 That night, Rackham and his men rowed over to the captured English sloop and overpowered the Spanish guards there.
 As dawn broke, the warship began blasting Rackham's old ship, now empty, as Rackham and his men silently sailed past in their new prize.